 - Site approval licence: $75 per site per year.

-To apply for an approved harvester licence, download and fill out the Approved Harvester Licence Application Form (DOC 64KB)
+To apply for an approved harvester licence, download and fill out the Approved Harvester Licence Application Form (PDF 182KB)

 Email your Approved Harvester Licence Application Form to the Wildlife Team.

-To apply for a site approval, download and fill out the Site Approval Licence Application Form (DOC 63KB)
+To apply for a site approval, download and fill out the Site Approval Licence Application Form (DOC 64KB)

 Find your local NPWS area office to submit site approval licence applications or obtain further advice.